mwlang/jasonette-rails/README.md

 * add Linting?

 ## Usage

+If I haven't done enough to scare you away, then check out the code and play around and provide feedback!
+Some of the techniques I used are stretching the limits of my understanding of Rails rendering engine and Ruby scoping, esp. with meta-programming, so watch out (and help out)!

 This gem allows to to write the JSON structure expected by a Jasonette application in a much more powerful way than with Jbuilder alone.